 As a result, the supply of industrially produced beverages is taking up more and more space: from the first months of life, 80% of children are accustomed to drinking juice, and during childhood and adolescence, consumption is constantly growing.

-Children usually start drinking various beverages around their fourth, fifth years, and as they grow older, they drink increasing amounts.
-Unfortunately, carbonated juices are not healthy because they are oversaturated with sugar and acids.
+Children usually start drinking various beverages around their fourth fifth years, and as they grow older, they drink increasing amounts.
+Unfortunately, carbonated juices are unhealthy because they are oversaturated with sugar and acids.

-These drinks give only an instant feeling of refreshment, and the feeling of thirst returns quickly after consumption.
-Among the juices, it is not always easy to identify products suitable for children.
+These drinks give only an instant feeling of refreshment, and the sense of thirst returns quickly after consumption.
+It is not always easy to identify products suitable for children among the juices.